-This IBM® Redbooks® publication explains the capabilities of WebSphere® Application Server Liberty profile, whereas, the product is extremely lightweight, easy to install, and very fast to use.
-It provides a convenient and capable platform for developing and testing your web and OSGi applications.
+This IBM® Redbooks® publication explains the capabilities of IBM WebSphere® Application Server Liberty profile, which is extremely lightweight, easy to install, and fast to use.
+Liberty profile provides a convenient and capable platform for developing and testing your web and OSGi applications.
 The Liberty profile server is built using OSGi technology and concepts.
 The fit-for-purpose nature of the run time relies on the dynamic behavior inherent in the OSGi framework and service registry.
 As bundles are installed or uninstalled from the framework, their services are automatically added or removed from the service registry.
 The result is a dynamic, composable run time that can be provisioned with only what your application requires and responds dynamically to configuration changes as your application evolves.

-This IBM Redbooks publication will help you install, tailor and configure several popular Open Source technologies that can be deployed effectively with the WebSphere Application Server Liberty profile.
-The following list represents a selection of popular open source toolkits for the Liberty profile server:
+This book can help you install, customize, and configure several popular open source technologies that can be deployed effectively with the WebSphere Application Server Liberty profile.

-Each product was selected based on the significant enhancements they provide to the web application development process.
+The following popular open source toolkits for the Liberty profile server were selected for this book based on significant enhancements they provide to the web application development process:

-In this IBM Redbooks publication the ‘Todo’ sample to is used to demonstrate the usage of multiple open source framework/toolkit with Liberty profile server including: Maven, MongoDB, Spring, JPA, Arquillian, Wicket, etc. The ‘Todo’ sample is a simple application, it can be used to create, update and delete todo items, todo lists, and put the todo items into related todo list.
+In this book, the Todo sample demonstrates the use of multiple open source frameworks or toolkits with the Liberty profile server including Maven, MongoDB, Spring, JPA, Arquillian, Wicket, and others.
+The Todo sample is a simple application that can be used to create, update, and delete todo items and todo lists, and put the todo items into a related todo list.

 Table of contents

-Chapter 7 - Working with 3rd party tools (Apache ActiveMQ, Apache James) on Liberty profile server
+Chapter 7.
+Working with third-party tools on Liberty profile server

 These pages are Web versions of IBM Redbooks- and Redpapers-in-progress.
 They are published here for those who need the information now and may contain spelling, layout and grammatical errors.